Horni Signal Mfg. Corp.

 The Type 491 also refers to a stanchion set-up, but with adjustable heads which ostensibly could be attached to poles and masts without the stanchion.
 I am not sure of the lens size, but I believe they were the standard 8 3/8″ diameter.
 As with the other signals of this period, there lenses were Fresnel-type, with no reflector system behind them.

 Around 1928, Horni offered new line of signals featuring 8″ lenses on hinged doors.
-These signals had a unique look with hinges located at the corners of the doors, and hinge bosses radiating at 45 degrees from the lenses to the corners.
+These signals had a unique look with hinges located at the corners of the doors, and hinge bosses radiating diagonally from the lenses to the corners.
 Each lens was illuminated by its own light bulb centered in a glass reflector, thus ending the era of single-bulb 4-way sections and the use of Fresnel lenses.
-For the majority of this period, the adjustable signals had a solid, tub-shaped body.
+The adjustable signals were cast with a solid, tub-shaped body.

 Corner-hinged Horni signals had a widespread distribution in the Northeastern US, and, as evidenced by the 1928 Spanish ad above, an international presence as well.
 The wonderful factory photos on the second page of the ad (detailed above) show some of the early 2-color Hornis ready for delivery to the City of New York.
 A big thank you to collector Brian Angrick for providing the scans of this fabulous ad!